 Details of the participating New Zealand education institutions are listed in Annex 1.

-In line with NZAID’s Asia Strategy, the scholarship will be awarded for study linked to the following priority sectors:
+In line with NZAID’s Asia Strategy, the support will be awarded for study linked to the following priority sectors:

 • sustainable rural livelihoods